 After spending six years as the Vice President of Government Relations at WCI Communities, David accepted the role of Vice President of Legislative and Governmental Affairs for the Florida Home Builders Association in 2007.
 As of July 1, 2010, David has joined the Florida Chamber of Commerce in the newly created position of Executive Vice President to manage the Chamber’s extensive legislative and political operations.

 David has served on the Board of Directors for Florida Tax Watch, the Bonita Springs Affordable Housing Development Corporation, the Southwest Florida Transportation Initiative and the Edison-Ford Winter Estates Foundation.
 He also served as Vice Chairman of the Collier Economic Development Council and Finance Chairman for the Lee County Republican Party.

 He is a graduate of Leadership Florida and is also a gubernatorial appointee on the Board of Directors for the Florida Fellows program.
-David and his wife have two children, Savannah and Hayden.
+David and his wife, Jill, have two children, Savannah and Hayden.